architsakhadeo/gadpu/README.md

 This repository contains code for different stages of the data processing pipeline for the NCRA-TIFR GMRT Archive Data Processing Utility.
 The stages are as follows:
 1) filtering valid LTA data files,
-2) precalibrating them,
+2) converting LTA data files to UVFITS data files,
+3) precalibrating the UVFITS files,
-3) and finally converting the precalibrated LTA data files to scientific quality images stored as UVFITS files
+4) and finally converting the precalibrated UVFITs data files to scientific quality images stored as FITS files

 We used the SPAM software for processing the above stages.
 SPAM (originally developed by Huib Intema) can be downloaded from https://github.com/NCRA-TIFR/gmrt-spam